-Currently 2,084 lane miles of Interstate and Parkway pavement are identified as an immediate need.
-These projects total around \$420 million.
+Currently 1,869 lane miles of Interstate and Parkway pavement are identified as an immediate need.
+These projects total around \$487 million.

 Beginning in 2016, the KYTC implemented a strategy of utilizing lower cost preventive maintenance treatments (asphalt thinlays and microsurface) to maintain system conditions on Parkways.
-Since that time, \$12 million has improved over 380 lane miles of pavements.
-These investments have decreased the 2020 projected Parkway liability by over \$230 million.
+Since that time, \$13 million has improved over 380 lane miles of pavements.
+These investments, plus continued investments in other preservation activities, have decreased the 2021 projected Parkway liability by over \$230 million.

 The 2018 enacted highway plan includes additional funding to repair pavements vital to the economy, residents, and travelers of Kentucky.
-The asset management focus of the highway plan, along with the targeted use of preventive maintenance, is projected to decrease the Interstate and Parkway pavement liability for the Commonwealth.
+The asset management focus of the highway plan, along with the targeted use of preventive maintenance, is projected to maintain the Interstate and Parkway pavement liability for the Commonwealth.